WHAT WE'VE GOT IN STORE FOR YOU

 19-29 August 2017 Melbourne to The Gulf of Carpentaria VIEW PHOTO GALLERY FROM LAST YEAR’S RIDE Could this be your next big adventure?
 Exactly 157 years to the day, the expedition will begin.
 Ten days riding from the very cosmopolitan Melbourne …

 VIC – TBA 2017 NSW – March 2017 QLD – August 2017 We are excited to offer this unique concept in adventure rider training.
 Our good mate Paul at Trials Experience will bring along his fleet of Sherco trials bikes for us to …

 2-7 APRIL 2017 Bright / Mansfield / Marysville / Merrijig / Bright ENTER HERE In 2017 we’re taking our TransTerra ride series to a new level of sublime adventure starting with the TransTerra Alpine Explorer ride.
 Victoria’s High Country is a …

-NSW – 4 March 2017 VIC – TBA 2017 REGISTER YOUR INTEREST for 2017 courses Have you got a GPS unit on your bike but are constantly frustrated with how to use it?
+NSW – 4 March 2017 BOOK NOW VIC – TBA 2017 REGISTER YOUR INTEREST Have you got a GPS unit on your bike but are constantly frustrated with how to use it?
 Do you have trouble planning routes or don’t …

 We may be small, but our team packs a punch when it comes to motorcycle adventure rides and rider training courses.

 Our experience is comprehensive, our passion is strong and our results speak for themselves.